MFR6340/theenglishextension.org/open-world-1/unit-3: Healthy Living.md

 <img src="https://imgur.com/RRXPgcs.png" width="25%" />

-This is the teen edition adapted from the adult version Adapted from the adult trade bestseller The End of Overeating, (Lexile 830L ) <sup>[what is this?](/resources/Lexile%20measures)</sup>
+This is the teen edition adapted from the adult bestseller "The End of Overeating".
+It focuses on (Lexile 830L ) <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Your-Food-Is-Fooling-You-David-Kessler/9781596438316?ref=grid-view&qid=1674908352756&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1023704754" rel="nofollow">Buy on Orell Füssli</a>